KachanovYev/KachanovYev/projects/taipy.md

 #### 📝 **Contribution summary**
 - Diagnosed and fixed a system-level timezone detection bug causing app startup failures.
 - Improved the user experience for Taipy GUI applications in international environments.
-- Collaborated transparently with Taipy maintainers during investigation and review.

 ---